Nikon D90 vs Panasonic GH1

 Body comparison: Nikon D90 vs Panasonic GH1

 The side-by-side display below illustrates the physical size and weight of the Nikon D90 and the Panasonic GH1.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D90 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH1 is notably smaller (18 percent) than the Nikon D90.
 Moreover, the GH1 is substantially lighter (45 percent) than the D90.
 In this context, it is worth noting that neither the D90 nor the GH1 are weather-sealed.